FlorinM/forum-project/README.md

 </p>

 # Forum Application
-X forum is a full-fledged forum built with **MySQL**, **Laravel 11**, **Inertia SSR**, and **Vue 3**.
+X forum is a Single Page Application (SPA), a full-fledged forum built with **MySQL**, **Laravel 11**, **Inertia SSR**, and **Vue 3**.
 It uses the **Breeze** starter kit with **Tailwind CSS** for a responsive, modern design.
 The application comes pre-seeded with categories, subcategories, threads, and posts, providing a fully functional community forum.
 It features a robust admin panel, extensive user management, and supports real-time messaging, user permissions, content creation, and more.

 ## Features